HrithikShah/ALTER-FACE/README.md

 # ALTER-FACE

-will be documanting it very soon.
+will be documenting it very soon.